-This Official Statement (the "Official Statement") provides certain information in connection with the issuance by the Tennessee Housing Development Agency ("THDA") of its Residential Finance Program Bonds, Issue 2021-1 in the aggregate principal amount of \$149,990,000 (the "Issue 2021-1 Bonds" or the "Offered Bonds").
+This Official Statement (the "Official Statement") provides certain information in connection with the issuance by the Tennessee Housing Development Agency ("THDA") of its Residential Finance Program Bonds, Issue 2021-2 in the aggregate principal amount of \$99,990,000 (the "Issue 2021-2 Bonds" or the "Offered Bonds").

 THDA is authorized to issue and sell its bonds and to conduct its other activities by Tennessee Code Annotated Sections 13-23-101 et seq., as amended (the "Act").
-The issuance and sale of the Offered Bonds is authorized by the General Residential Finance Program Bond Resolution, adopted by THDA on January 29, 2013, as amended and supplemented (the "General Resolution" or the "2013 General Resolution") and by a Supplemental Resolution Authorizing the Sale of Residential Finance Program Bonds adopted by THDA on January 26, 2021, as approved in its amended and supplemented form by the designated Authorized Officer of THDA on March 23, 2021 (as so amended, the "Issue 2021-1 Supplemental Resolution").
-The General Resolution and the Issue 2021-1 Supplemental Resolution are herein collectively referred to as the "Resolution."
+The issuance and sale of the Offered Bonds is authorized by the General Residential Finance Program Bond Resolution, adopted by THDA on January 29, 2013, as amended and supplemented (the "General Resolution" or the "2013 General Resolution") and by a Supplemental Resolution Authorizing the Sale of Residential Finance Program Bonds adopted by THDA on May 25, 2021, as approved in its amended and supplemented form by the designated Authorized Officer of THDA on August 24, 2021 (as so amended, the "Issue 2021-2 Supplemental Resolution").
+The General Resolution and the Issue 2021-2 Supplemental Resolution are herein collectively referred to as the "Resolution."

 The Act requires submission to the Bond Finance Committee of THDA, which consists of the Chairman of THDA and the Comptroller of the Treasury of the State of Tennessee, the Secretary of State of the State of Tennessee, the State Treasurer of the State of Tennessee, and the Commissioner of Finance and Administration of the State of Tennessee, of a plan of financing pertaining to the sale of any bonds or notes by THDA and to request that the Bond Finance Committee sell such bonds or notes on behalf of THDA, under the terms and conditions set forth in the Act.
-The Bond Finance Committee approved the plan of financing with respect to Issue 2021-1 Bonds on January 21, 2021.
+The Bond Finance Committee approved the plan of financing with respect to the Issue 2021-2 Bonds on May 25, 2021, as such plan was amended by the Bond Finance Committee on July 27, 2021.

 Under the Act, THDA may have bonds and notes outstanding in an aggregate principal amount not exceeding \$4,000,000,000, excluding bonds for which the payment or redemption of which has been or will be set aside and held in trust in amounts sufficient to pay, when due, the principal and interest thereof, and in the case of redemptions, for which redemption notices have been sent.
-As of February 28, 2021, THDA had bonds and notes outstanding in an aggregate principal amount of \$2,846,005,000 calculated in accordance with the Act.
+As of July 31, 2021, THDA had bonds and notes outstanding in an aggregate principal amount of \$2,743,950,000 as calculated in accordance with the Act.